viktor-podzigun/charva-lanterna/c/src/README.win32.txt

 	....
 	....
 	c:\MinGW\bin\dllwrap.exe: no export definition file provided
-	creating one, but that may not be what you want
+	Creating one, but that may not be what you want

-    (YOU CAN IGNORE THE ABOVE ERROR MESSAGE, it doesn't appear to cause a problem).
+    (YOU CAN IGNORE THE ABOVE WARNING MESSAGE, it doesn't appear to cause a problem).